 This is a picture of our bible when it comes to skin diseases of animals.
 It is over 1400 pages long.
 It’s put here as an example of just how complicated skin disease is.
 Its hard to believe someone at a pet or feed store can make a diagnosis of the cause to a skin problem so readily.

 They have no idea that an excess of a nutrient is just as harmful as a deficiency.
 Excess protein can cause liver or kidney disease.
 Excess calcium can cause bladder stones or bone disease.
 Excess phosphorus can exacerbate chronic renal failure in cats.
 When asked about food for kidney disease, all they do is repeat what the sales rep told them that it is “low in protein”.
 They have no idea that the quality of the protein (it’s biological value) is more important.

 They have no idea that the ratio of nutrients is just as important as the total amount.
 We see this problem with a disease called metabolic bone disease, where the ratio of calcium to phosphorus is not in the proper 1:1 to 2:1 range.

 Terms like “by-prooduct” and “natural” are thrown around without any idea of what they truly mean.
-Here are some definitions from Wikipedia:
+Here are some definitions: